mmf1982/QTnetCDF/README.md

   * "e" data set as error on x for line plot
   * "u" data set as error on y for line plot

   In the table, multiple rows or columns can be selected for y or x (and also for both).
-If so, yerr (or xerr) is ignored.
+If for both of them more than one are selected, it needs to be the same number.
+If only one has more than 1 selected, the other one is plotted against this single one for each of the chosen rows/ columns.
+If either has more than one row/ column selected, yerr (or xerr) is ignored.
 If only x or only y is selected, that variable is plotted as a function of its index (index is always on the x-axis).

   To remove any of x, y, xerr, yerr or misc, click on its name below the "hold" and "plot" buttons.
 However, all but "misc" will be automatically overwritten once a new "x", "y", "z", "e" or "u" is pressed.

   Buttons:

   * "hold" --> "release" to keep plotting in same window or to open a new.
-If there is no current window, "plot" has no effect if hold button shows "release".
+If there is no current window ( the current value can be chosen with the button "make active" in the corresponding window), "plot" has no effect if hold button shows "release".
   * "plot line" to plot current selection of x, y, xerr and yerr with lines.
   * "plot symbol" to plot current selection of x  and y with symbols, no line.
 If no key is pressed, the symbol is ".".
 Supported keys: .o+xv^<>123hHdp (they have their usual matplotlib marker interpretation).